theCompanyDream/angular2_demo/README.md

 # Gyfcat Component

-Currently I'm building this into my gfycat component chances are i'll fork the project so that you can continue building it.
+Currently I'm building this into my gfycat component chances are I'll fork the project so that you can continue building it.

 ## Mindful Coding